What is Customer Loyalty?

 Consider who you yourself are loyal to.
 Surely you’ll answer family and friends.
 Why?
 Because of the emotional bond you have with them.
 Your family and friends can do things you may not like, but you stay loyal because of that bond.
 The same applies with customer loyalty.
 To prompt customer loyalty you must build an emotional bond with your customers.

-To build customer loyalty, customer experience management blends the physical, emotional and value elements of an experience into one cohesive experience.
+To build loyalty, customer experience management blends the physical, emotional and value elements of an experience into one cohesive experience.

 Retaining customers is less expensive than acquiring new ones, and customer experience management is the most cost-effective way to drive customer satisfaction, customer retention and customer loyalty.
 Not only do loyal customers ensure sales, but they are also more likely to purchase ancillary, high-margin supplemental products and services.
 Loyal customers reduce costs associated with consumer education and marketing, especially when they become Net Promoters for your organization.

 Given the highly discommoded competitive landscape today, customer experience programs are the most effective way to differentiate your organization from the competition.
-Such differentiation effectively drives customer loyalty when customers are engaged on an emotional, intellectual, or even spiritual level, and when a customer cherishes a product or service before, during and after its use.
+Such differentiation effectively drives loyalty when customers are engaged on an emotional, intellectual, or even spiritual level, and when a customer cherishes a product or service before, during and after its use.

 In terms of customer loyalty, customer experience management proves itself as a sustainable competitive advantage.